IMAT Physics Formula Compendium

 5.2 Heat Capacity and Specific Heat

 Specific Heat Capacity (c): The amount of heat energy required to raise the temperature of a unit mass of a substance by one degree.
-It is an intrinsic property of the substance and does not depend on its mass.
 The heat required to change the temperature of a substance is given by:

 5.3 Phase Change and Latent Heat

-Substances can change between different states (solid, liquid, gas) by absorbing or releasing heat.
-During this phase change, the temperature remains constant, and the heat absorbed or released is called latent heat.
-The heat required for a phase change at a constant temperature is:
+During a phase change, the temperature remains constant, and the heat absorbed or released is called latent heat.

-Where L is a constant specific to the substance, known as the latent heat of fusion () or latent heat of vaporization ().
+Where L is the specific latent heat of fusion ( for melting/freezing) or vaporization ( for boiling/condensation).

 5.4 Ideal Gas Law

-The ideal gas law is an equation of state that describes the relationship between the pressure, volume, temperature, and amount of a gas.
+The ideal gas law describes the relationship between the pressure, volume, temperature, and amount of an ideal gas.

-Where P is absolute pressure, V is volume, n is the number of moles, R is the ideal gas constant, T is absolute temperature (in Kelvin), N is the total number of atoms or molecules, and k is the Boltzmann constant.
+Where P is absolute pressure, V is volume, n is the number of moles, R is the ideal gas constant, and T is absolute temperature (in Kelvin).

 5.5 Laws of Thermodynamics

-• First Law: A statement of the conservation of energy.
-It states that energy cannot be created or destroyed, only transformed from one form to another or transferred from one system to another.
+- First Law: A statement of the conservation of energy.
 The change in internal energy of a system equals the heat added to the system minus the work done by the system ().

-A wave is a disturbance that transfers energy through a medium without any net movement of the medium itself.
+A wave is a disturbance that transfers energy through a medium or space.

 6.1 Wave Characteristics